Everything we know about Samsung’s new S22 smartphones

 Everything you need to know about the upcoming Android flagship

-Finally, Samsung has just confirmed that it is going to be unveiling the Galaxy S22 at its Unpacked event in early February.
+Samsung has confirmed it will unveil the Galaxy S2 at its Unpacked event in early February.
 Now, with just a couple of weeks to go before the grand reveal, leaks of the flagship range of smartphone’s price and specs are starting to pile up.

-As usual, this handset is expected to actually be a family of three distinct models, each with a spec sheet and price tag fit for competing closely against the iPhone 13 and Google Pixel 6.
+As usual, this handset is expected to actually be a family of three distinct models, the Galaxy S22, Galaxy S22 pro and Galaxy S22 ultra, each with a spec sheet and price tag to compete with the iPhone 13 and Pixel 6.

 Samsung phones usually follow the evolution-not-revolution formula, shunning ground-breaking leaps in technology for minor improvements to the processors and camera units.
 As ever, the phones are expected to run the latest version of Google’s Android operating system, but with a visual overhaul to make the software look and feel distinctly Samsung.